 Tomato Gravy | Red Sauce

-It is so satisfying ladling this pasta sauce onto your macaroni because you know that you are going to have a meal that will be both filling and delicious.
+It is so satisfying ladling this pasta sauce onto your macaroni because you know that you will have a meal that will be both filling and delicious.
+The melding of the flavors are simply out of this world.

 It’s filled with chunky veggies.
-If you want to add ground beef, you’ll have an even more robust meal.
+If you want to add ground meat, you’ll have an even more robust sauce.

-I will go over quickly why I call the lovely red goodness above ‘gravy’.
-A lot of people differ on what to call it – gravy or sauce.
-I think what you call it depends on where in Italy your ancestors came from.
+I will review why I call the lovely red goodness above ‘gravy.’
+Many people differ on what to call it – gravy or sauce.
+From what I understand, what you call it depends on where in Italy your ancestors came from.

 This post may contain affiliate links, which means I get a small commission, at no additional cost to you, if you click the link and buy something.
 You can read my disclosure here.